-Hiring a seller’s broker means they do all the hard work such as advertising, pre-approving buyers, scheduling appointments and setting up open houses, negotiating, completing a deal sheet, expediting a board package in the case of a condo or co-op and dealing with a contract of sale.
+Hiring a listing agent means they do all the hard work.
+Experienced listing agents work hard advertising, pre-approving buyers, scheduling appointments and holding open houses.
+Also once an offer is received negotiating, completing a deal sheet, expediting a condo or co-op board package and the final walk-through.
 Furthermore, they know the market and how to price competitively.
-If you want to sell fast and for the best price possible it’s nearly always better to hire a broker.
+If you want to sell your apartment fast and for the best price possible it’s nearly always better to hire a broker.

 If you want to sell fast, then it’s always best to slightly underprice your property against comparable properties on the market.
 With such a transparent market in NYC, it’s easy for buyers to see if your asking price is above or below the average.
 Price it too high, and you’ll scare away a lot of potential buyers who know an overpriced property when they see one.

 Somewhat paradoxically, if you slightly underprice your property, you can end up with more than you asked for as this can set off a bidding war as multiple offers rush in.
 An experienced broker knows how to price a property correctly that will attract the maximum number of offers.
 Also, be ready to reduce your asking price if you’re not getting enough bites.
 It’s hard to predict how the market will respond until your property hits the market so choose an amount that you’re willing to slightly lower if necessary.